 - Contributory: The contributory scheme consists of one general and five special schemes, which includes the majority of the working population.
 Students are covered by a special protection plan.

 - Non-contributory: The non-contributory level is for people with no or with a very low income.
 The benefits include medical assistance.

 Any resident, either salaried or self-employed, is issued with a social security number.
 This entitles a person to healthcare, sickness, unemployment benefits, as well as government pensions.
 Once a number is obtained, it is valid for life.

 Employers request a social security number for an employee if they don't already have one.
 Self-employed workers may make the application themselves or hire a gestor to complete the process for them.

 The application form and required documentation should be presented to a local office (local to the applicant's workplace or home) of the TGSS.
 Once the application has been submitted, the worker receives a certificate of registration (documento de afiliación) and a registration number.

 The following documents must be presented:

-- A form of national identification; a Número Identificatión de Extranjero (NIE) is sufficient
+- A form of national identification with one photocopy; a Número Identificatión de Extranjero (NIE) is sufficient

 If a person loses their job or ceases to work, they must notify the Tesorería General de la Seguridad Social immediately.
 The worker is liable for contributions until the agency is notified.